NinaHKivanani/GLORIA/README.md

 To ensure robust and relevant evaluation, we will use well-established biomedical datasets:

 - **Diagnosis Prediction**:
-   - **CheXpert Dataset**: Chest X-rays annotated with diagnoses, useful for evaluating diagnosis prediction in radiology.
+   - **CheXpert Dataset** (Irvin et al.(2019)): Chest X-rays annotated with diagnoses, useful for evaluating diagnosis prediction in radiology.
    - **MIMIC-CXR**: Contains radiology reports with associated diagnostic labels, ideal for both image-based and text-based evaluations.
 - **NER**:
-   - **BC5CDR**: PubMed abstracts annotated for chemical-disease relationships, suited for biomedical NER.
+   - **BC5CDR** (Li et al. (2016)): PubMed abstracts annotated for chemical-disease relationships, suited for biomedical NER.
-   - **NCBI Disease Corpus**: PubMed abstracts with disease-specific annotations.
+   - **NCBI Disease Corpus** (Dogan, (2014)): PubMed abstracts with disease-specific annotations.

 ## Evaluation Metrics
 To measure model performance and interpretability, we will employ standardized metrics for each task:
 - **NER (F1-Score)**: Balances precision and recall to assess entity extraction accuracy.
-This metric is especially valuable due to the imbalance and specificity required in biomedical datasets, where certain entity types, such as rare diseases or chemical names, are underrepresented~\cite{lee2020biobert}.
+This metric is especially valuable due to the imbalance and specificity required in biomedical datasets, where certain entity types, such as rare diseases or chemical names, are underrepresented (lee2020biobert).
-- **Diagnosis Prediction (AUC-ROC: Area Under the Curve - Receiver Operating Characteristic)}~\cite{irvinchexpert}**: It evaluates a model’s capacity to differentiate among diagnostic categories, capturing how well it distinguishes between true positive and false positive rates across various thresholds.
+- **Diagnosis Prediction (AUC-ROC: Area Under the Curve - Receiver Operating Characteristic)} (irvinchexpert)**: It evaluates a model’s capacity to differentiate among diagnostic categories, capturing how well it distinguishes between true positive and false positive rates across various thresholds.
 In clinical contexts, the AUC-ROC provides an indication of the model's reliability in predicting outcomes across multiple conditions, such as distinguishing between “normal” and “pneumonia” or “cardiomegaly” categories in radiological imaging.

 ## 5-Day Hackathon Plan
 <details>